Grow a herb or vegetable garden in the smallest of spaces

 This vertical planter is perfect for growing herbs in

 I had a long think about what I’d like to plant in my Greenstalk and settled on the idea of a vertical herb tower.
 It’s much larger than a traditional terracotta herb planter so the plants will have more space to grow to their full potential.
 I also decided to set my planter up in the greenhouse so that tender herbs like basil will survive.
-I live in a cool climate and growing some herbs is really chancing it.
+The Isle of Man has a cool climate and growing some herbs outdoors is really chancing it.

 I was sent the 5-tier planter in their ‘Stone’ color but in the end only used four of the five levels.
 I’ve put the last away for the future and when I eventually re-plant it up in a space with a bit more height.
 Even with the four tiers I had 24 planting pockets and I ended up using about 100 litres (3.6 cubic feet) of peat-free compost to fill it.